matthias-bs/CAN-IO/README.md

 (2) ESP32 allows great flexibility of utilizing I/O pins - the numbers provided here are only for the default configuration.
 The actual number of I/O pins varies with different boards.

-(3) More DAC channels possible with MCP4725 devices with suitable ISC addresses
+(3) More DAC channels possible with MCP4725 devices with suitable I2C addresses